 How to support the deferred location reporting in a simplified manner compared to 5G.

-For UE accessing over NTN, how to support location service, independently of non-3GPP positioning technologies (e.g. GNSS).
+Editor’s Note: It is TBD if location capabilities for 6G NTN will be studied as part of this Key Issue or by a Key Issue related to WT7.

-Editor’s Note: It is still to be determined if other capabilities will be considered as part of this KI.
+NOTE: The focus in this release of the specifications will be on the required location service capability to support emergency and other regulatory services, however, where possible a general framework should be pursued such that additional location services can be supported in future.Editor’s Note: It is still to be determined if other capabilities will be considered as part of this KI.

 5.S.
 Key Issue #S: Messaging Services for 6G